dbt-labs/docs.getdbt.com/website/docs/docs/cloud/about-cloud-develop-defer.md

 One key difference between using `--defer` in the dbt Cloud CLI and the dbt Cloud IDE is that `--defer` is *automatically* enabled in the dbt Cloud CLI for all invocations, compared with production artifacts.
 You can disable it with the `--no-defer` flag.

 The dbt Cloud CLI offers additional flexibility by letting you choose the source environment for deferral artifacts.
-You can set a `defer-env-id` key in either your `dbt_project.yml` or `dbt_cloud.yml` file.
-If you do not provide a `defer-env-id` setting, the dbt Cloud CLI will use artifacts from your dbt Cloud environment marked "Production" unless you have a [Staging evironment](/docs/deploy/deploy-environments#staging-environment) configured.
+You can manually set a `defer-env-id` key in either your `dbt_project.yml` or `dbt_cloud.yml` file.
+By default, the dbt Cloud CLI will prefer metadata from the project's "Staging" environment (if defined), otherwise "Production."

 <File name="dbt_cloud.yml">